 Qatar Business Review: Jathamdnbu Lounge at Kathmandu Airport

 My expectations were very low for this lounge.
 The worst business class lounge I have ever been to was at Manila airport and this is where I had my expectations.
 I was delighted to be proven wrong!

 It is a shared sort of generic lounge but it is part of the Radisson Hotel at the airport.
 There was a lot of food available.
 To be honest it didn’t look that tasty but it was only about 11 am when I was there so maybe it improved.
 The wifi was excellent importantly.

-Qatar Airways Business Class Review: Kathmandu back to London via Doha
+Qatar a380 Business Class Review: Kathmandu back to London via Doha

 The Kathmandu to Doha leg was pretty much the same in reverse – except I had some nice champagne on the flight (so appreciated after 3 weeks in nepal!!) and some delicious lamb shanks.